nasa-gibs/worldview/config/default/common/config/metadata/stories/tc_idai_march_2019/step001.md

-<p>Tropical Cyclone Idai approaches Madagascar then Mozambique, swirls around and back again over Mozambique.</p>
+<p>On 14 March 2019, Tropical Cyclone Idai hits the shores of Mozambique.</p>